The Ultimate Guide to Digital Marketing

 - Affordable and accessible to businesses of any size

-- Pay-per-click model means you only pay when potential consumers clicked on your ad
+- Pay-per-click model means you only pay when potential consumers clicked on your digital ad

 - Relatively quick and easy to learn and use the basic features